LieberInstitute/SPEAQeasy/README.md

 3. (Optional) **Adjust configuration**: hardware resource usage, software versioning, and cluster option choices are specified in *conf/sge.config*.
 You may alteratively modify *conf/sge_large.config*, which is configured to be more resource-intensive by default.
 If you choose *sge_large_config*, modify *run_test_sge.sh* to include the line `-profile sge_large` instead of `-profile sge`.
 4. **Modify the main script and run**: the main script is *run_test_sge.sh*.
 Run the pipeline interactively with `bash run_test_sge.sh`, or submit as a job to your cluster with `qsub run_test_sge.sh`.
 See "Full list of command-line options" for details about modifying the script for your use-case.

+See [here](https://www.nextflow.io/docs/latest/executor.html#sge) for additional information on nextflow for SGE environments.

 ## Run in a SLURM environment ##

 1. **Clone the repository in the current directory**: *git clone git@github.com:LieberInstitute/RNAsp.git*